-The Bibliotheca Alexandrina is organizing its ninth International Biennial Conference, BioVisionAlexandria 2018, 20-22 April 2018, in Alexandria, Egypt.
+The Bibliotheca Alexandrina organized its ninth International Biennial Conference, BioVisionAlexandria 2018, 20-22 April 2018, in Alexandria, Egypt.

-The theme of BVA 2018 is “New Life Sciences: Towards SDGs”.
-The conference will highlight the important role science plays with regards to achieving SDGs.
-More insights on the science-based-decisions-making will be introduced and how this affects the developing world.
-Many scientists, leaders, and decision makers will gather to address life sciences’ contribution towards the prosperity of the world.
-Furthermore, within the framework of BVA 2018, we are pursuing the launch of the first conference on “Robotics and Bio-robotics in Life Sciences” to take place at the Bibliotheca Alexandrina.
+The theme of BVA 2018 was “New Life Sciences: Towards SDGs”.
+The conference highlight the important role science plays with regards to achieving SDGs.
+More insights on the science-based-decisions-making was introduceded and how this affected the developing world.
+Many scientists, leaders, and decision makers gathered to address life sciences’ contribution towards the prosperity of the world.
+Furthermore, within the framework of BVA 2018, we pursued the launch of the first conference on “Robotics and Bio-robotics in Life Sciences” to take place at the Bibliotheca Alexandrina.

-As in previous years, we will be honoring Nobel Laureates and their finest achievements through various Nobel sessions.
-During the conference, many distinguished speakers will share their experiences and insights with the large audience, mostly from developing countries.
-As usual, we aim at gathering distinguished leaders in science, industry, society, policy-making, media and civil society to explore the different ways in which life sciences can help meet the challenges facing us now.
+Similar to every year, we honored Nobel Laureates and their finest achievements through various Nobel sessions.
+During the conference, many distinguished speakers shared their experiences and insights with the large audience, mostly from developing countries.
+Also, we aimed at gathering distinguished leaders in science, industry, society, policy-making, media and civil society to explore the different ways in which life sciences can help meet the challenges facing us now.